SaketC86/Disaster-Relief-System/README.md

 #  ReliefSOS — Hyper-Local Disaster Relief & SOS Coordinator

-A real-time disaster coordination web app that connects people in critical need with nearby volunteers and emergency resources instantly.
+ReliefSOS is a hyper-local disaster relief coordination platform that connects people in critical need with nearby volunteers and emergency resources in real time.
+Built as a Progressive Web App (PWA), it features an automated triage engine,an interactive radar map, and a live community feed — making disaster response faster, smarter, and more organised.

+---

 ## Team Members
 1.Saket.C -Main UI building (index.html,styles.css)